krb5/krb5/doc/rst_source/krb_admins/admin_commands/kadmin_local.rst

     the LDAP database module are:

     **-x host=**\ *hostname*
-        specifies the LDAP server to connect to by a LDAP URI.
+        Specifies the LDAP server to connect to by a LDAP URI.

     **-x binddn=**\ *bind_dn*
-        specifies the DN of the object used by the administration server to bind to the LDAP server.
+        Specifies the DN of the object used by the administration server to bind to the LDAP server.
 This object should have the read and write privileges on the realm container, the principal container, and the subtree that is referenced by the realm.

     **-x bindpwd=**\ *bind_password*
-        specifies the password for the above mentioned binddn.
+        Specifies the password for the above mentioned binddn.
 Using this option may expose the password to other users on the system via the process list; to avoid this, instead stash the password using the **stashsrvpw** command of